The Nintendo Switch has been a massive success since its launch in spring 2017 and still regularly sells out across multiple retailers.

 Invite friends for online play

-Online play on the Nintendo Switch is currently free in games that support it.
-You can only add trusted friends though, which you have previously played with on other Nintendo consoles or through a "Friend code" - a 16-digit unique code that a friend can give you.
+This is done by adding those you have previously played with on other Nintendo consoles or through a "Friend code" - a 16-digit unique code that a friend can give you.
 Likewise, you can give a friend your code in return.

 It can be found on your profile page.